 If you receive a parking ticket in Fargo, you can pay for it at the Auditor's Office collections window at City Hall at 225 4th Street North.
 These tickets may also be paid for at our online payment center through the links on this page.

-Parking fees must be received and processed in the Auditor’s Office within 15 days or a $5 penalty will be added to the amount due and the vehicle may be subject to impound.
+Parking tickets are due within 10 calendar days of issuance.
+After the 10 days, a late fee of $5.00 will be applied to the amount due.
+If the ticket is 30 days late, an additional $45.00 late fee will be applied.
+Late fees cannot be waived and the vehicle may be subject to impound.
 Fees may be paid by cash, check, money order or credit card.
 Parking ticket appeal forms may be obtained at the Fargo Police Department.

 Unpaid parking tickets will be sent to a collection agency for further processing.

 As the City of Fargo's parking operator, Interstate Parking has been granted the authority to issue citations and collect citation fines on behalf of the City of Fargo.

 APPEALING A PARKING TICKET

 Any person who feels that a City of Fargo parking ticket was issued in error may contest the parking ticket by filling out a city notice of appeal form online.

 All persons receiving a citation have a right to appeal within five days of receiving the ticket.
 To file an appeal, complete the form.
 The administrative review involves no court appearance.
 The appeal will be reviewed within five days by a Fargo Police Department sergeant.
 If the administrative review is denied, you are obligated to pay the fine noted on the ticket within five days of notice of denial.
 You will only be notified if this appeal is denied and, in that case, the $5 penalty still becomes effective 15 days after the date the ticket was issued.